Can it get any more competitive?

 Too often I have said no when I should have taken my own advice in the past.
 Two things would have happened.
 First of all I would have maybe made more money and second I would have kept more clients because of my positive attitude.

-The client is the one paying you
+The client is the one paying you.

-If John Smith of a project team hires you to photograph a project and John Smith works for Coke, you need to know that Coke didn’t hire you, but John Smith who works for Coke hired you.
+If John Smith of a project team hires you to photograph a project and John Smith works for Coke, you need to know that Coke didn’t hire you, but John Smith, who works for Coke, hired you.

-The research was being done in the College of Engineering at Georgia Tech.
-Important that you notice this is a different department.
-The Research Institute had built an incredible reputation as being able to get work published in major popular news and science magazines like Popular MechanicsBusiness Week and other publications.
+The research was done at the College of Engineering at Georgia Tech.
+It would be best if you noticed this is a different department.
+The Research Institute had built an incredible reputation for getting work published in major popular news and science magazines like Popular Mechanics, Business Week, and other publications.

-The Research Institute’s writer contacted me and they paid for the photography.
+The Research Institute’s writer contacted me, and they paid for the photography.

 New Policy